martinlaursen97/wishlist/README.md

 Afleveringsdato 14 november 2021

 ## Opgaven
-iWish makes it is easy for you to save and share all your wishes.
+Create a spring boot web application where you can make and share wishlists.

 ## How to use
 Execute the mysql files.
-Change the application propperties to match your local mysql database.
+Change the application properties to match your local mysql database connection.

 ## Contributing to Mini Projekt (Wishlist)
 1. Fork this repository.